Projective and affine structures in positive characteristic I: Chern class formulas and Characterizations of projective spaces: Introduction

+The positive characteristic analogues discussed in this paper are what we call {\it $F^\N$-projective structures} and {\it $F^\N$-affine structures}, where $\N$ denotes either a positive integer or $\N=\infty$.
+Both notions were introduced by Y. Hoshi (cf. ~\cite{Hos1}, ~\cite{Hos2}) in the case where $\N<\infty$ and the underlying variety is a curve.
+Their higher-dimensional extensions are our central focus, and we attempt to understand what facts, such as differences from the case of complex manifolds, can be shown about them.

-There are previous studies on dormant $\mr{PGL}_2$-opers and dormant Miura $\mr{PSL}_2$-opers, as follows.
-Various properties of dormant $\mr{PGL}_2$-opers and their moduli space were discussed in the context of $p$-adic Teichm\"{u}ller theory developed by S. Mochizuki (cf. ~\cite{Mzk2}).
-As discussed in that study, an understanding of the moduli, e.g., deformations and degenerations of dormant $\mr{PGL}_2$-opers, provides some important perspectives.
-In fact, a certain factorization property according to clutching morphisms on relevant moduli spaces determines a topological quantum field theory (cf. ~\cite{Wak6}).
-It creates a remarkable connection with Gromov-Witten theory of certain Quot schemes (cf. ~\cite{JP}, ~\cite{J}, ~\cite{Wak5}) and combinatorics of edge-colored graphs, as well as of convex rational polytopes (cf. ~\cite{LO}, ~\cite{Wak2}, ~\cite{Wak8}).
-This connection enable us to give an effective way to solve the enumerative problem of dormant $\mr{PGL}_2$-opers (cf. ~\cite{Wak}, ~\cite{Wak6}).
-Some of these facts are generalized to the theory of dormant $G$-opers for a semisimple algebraic group $G$ (cf. e.g., ~\cite{JRXY}, ~\cite{JP}, ~\cite{Wak5}, ~\cite{Wak6}, ~\cite{Wak7}).
+Note that we can find previous studies of $F^\N$-projective and $F^\N$-affine structures on curves since these are equivalent to dormant $\mr{PGL}_2$-opers and dormant (generic) Miura $\mr{PSL}_2$-opers, respectively.
+Various properties of dormant $\mr{PGL}_2$-opers and their moduli space were discussed in the context of $p$-adic Teichm\"{u}ller theory (cf. ~\cite{Mzk2}).
+As discussed in that study, an understanding about their moduli provides some important perspectives, including the relationship with the Gromov-Witten theory of certain Quot schemes (cf. ~\cite{JP}, ~\cite{J}, ~\cite{Wak20}, ~\cite{Wak10}, ~\cite{Wak5}, ~\cite{Wak33}) and combinatorics of edge-colored graphs, as well as of convex rational polytopes (cf. ~\cite{LO}, ~\cite{Wak2}, ~\cite{Wak8}).
+It gives us an effective way to solve the counting problem of dormant $\mr{PGL}_2$-opers (cf. ~\cite{Wak}, ~\cite{Wak6}).
+Some of these facts are generalized to the theory of dormant $G$-opers for a semisimple algebraic group $G$ (cf. e.g., ~\cite{JRXY}, ~\cite{JP}, ~\cite{Wak6}, ~\cite{Wak7}, ~\cite{Wak5}).

 On the other hand, by a result of ~\cite{Wak7}, dormant Miura $\mr{PGL}_2$-opers correspond bijectively to {\it Tango structures}.
 A Tango structure is a certain line bundle on an algebraic curve and brings various sorts of pathological phenomena in positive characteristic.
 As an application of the theory of dormant Miura $\mr{PGL}_2$-opers developed in ~\cite{Wak7}, we achieve a detailed understanding of the moduli space of algebraic surfaces in positive characteristic violating the Kodaira vanishing theorem.
 Also, the main result of ~\cite{Wak9} describes dormant Miura $\mr{PGL}_2$-opers, or equivalently Tango structures, by means of solutions to the Bethe ansatz equations for Gaudin model.